 Recoil Energy: 11.2

-Comments: With is light recoil, .30-caliber expanding bullet and fairly inexpensive lightweight lever-action rifles, the .30-30 is the most popular deer round out there for that action type.
-It is considered the entry-level caliber for big game hunting and, out to 200 yards or so, is very effective on deer-size game.
+Comments: With its light recoil, .30-caliber expanding bullet, and affordable lightweight lever-action rifles, the .30-30 stands as the most popular deer round available for that action type.
+It’s widely regarded as the entry-level caliber for big game hunting, offering effective performance on deer-sized game out to distances of approximately 200 yards.

 .30-06 Springfield

-Description: The .30-06 is the most popular .30-caliber all-around hunting round in the U.S. according to articles by the N.R.A. and Outdoor Life.
-This .30-caliber round has been proven in wartime and in the hunting field.
-It is a rimless, bottlenecked cartridge with a maximum case length of 2.94 inches.
+Description: According to articles from the N.R.A. and Outdoor Life, the .30-06 is considered the most popular all-around hunting round in the U.S. This .30-caliber cartridge has demonstrated its effectiveness both in wartime and in hunting scenarios.
+It features a rimless, bottlenecked design with a maximum case length of 2.94 inches.

-History: The round was introduced as the new military rifle cartridge in 1906.
-With its .30-caliber bullet, the naming convention of the time called it the .30-06.
-That name has stuck to this day.
-First chambered in the 1903 Springfield bolt action, it earned its reputation as the round that the M1 Garand rifle fired, not to mention the 1919 air-cooled machine gun and other weapons.
-It is valued as a hunting round now, one that will take most any game animal you’re likely to run across in the U.S.
+History: The .30-06 round was introduced as the new military rifle cartridge in 1906.
+Named for its .30-caliber bullet and the year of its adoption, the designation ” .30-06″ has endured to the present day.
+Initially chambered in the 1903 Springfield bolt-action rifle, it gained renown as the primary cartridge for the M1 Garand rifle, as well as the 1919 air-cooled machine gun and other firearms.
+Today, it is highly esteemed as a versatile hunting round capable of taking most game animals found in the United States.

 Applications: military (service round until the 7.62×51 .308 replaced it in 1954), hunting, target shooting, long-range competition